curityio/curity-operational-training/utils/console-client/README.md

 ### Exchange an Access Tokens

-You can run a login and then view access token claims with the following command.\
+You can run a login and then exchange the original access token with the following command.\
-The client then acts as an API and uses token exchange to downscope the access token.\
+The then acts as an API and uses token exchange to downscope the access token.\
 The exchanged access token maintains the user identity but no longer contains custom claims.

 ```bash